Board of Directors

 Ribble “Reb” Blaisdell is a native of the Virginia Mountains.
 He left Virginia in 1960 to join the United States Navy.
 Reb served with honor during the Vietnam War.
 He completed his Naval career in 1984 after serving 7 years as Squadron Aircraft Maintenance Chief.

 Senior Chief Petty Officer Blaisdell was directly responsible for the care and upkeep of 16 aircraft valued in total 512 million dollars and managed a team of 365 seamen.
-A career Navy man, his leadership as Squadron Aircraft Maintenance Chief of an S3-A aircraft carrier based squadron has prepared him for the diverse positions and roles he has held. .
-He concluded his professional career in 2014 after 59 years of employment at Lockheed Martin where worked as the Lead Engineer for the C-130 Reliability and Maintainability Department.
+A career Navy man, his leadership as Squadron Aircraft Maintenance Chief of an S3-A aircraft carrier based squadron has prepared him for the diverse positions and roles he has held.
+He concluded his professional career in 2014 after 59 years of employment at Lockheed Martin where he worked for his last 17 years as the Lead Engineer for the C-130 Reliability and Maintainability Department.

 Cherie-Ann Byfield